January Board of Trustees Meeting Report

 Nominating and Governance Committee

-At the Nominating and Governance Committee meeting, committee members discussed processes for trustee recruitment and review of those trustees whose terms will expire in the near future.
+At the Nominating and Governance Committee meeting, members discussed processes for trustee recruitment and trustee term renewal.
+They also discussed a review of the trustees’ roles & responsibilities.

 Risk Management and Audit Committee